-6 Usability of Implementations that Utilise the Framework
+6. Usability of implementations that utilise the framework

 Using the framework and methodology provides benefits for software developers by allowing them to determine the specific tools needed and reusing existing elements in an efficient way, as shown in Section 5.
 This is an alternative to acquiring the domain knowledge to make this determination.
 Nevertheless, evidence was still required to demonstrate that the designed and implemented solutions are useful for the end-users, the scientists.
 In order to prove that following such a methodical approach does not produce cumbersome and less usable systems, we have conducted several usability tests.
-This section aims to describe the usability of solutions implemented with the framework, but not to quantify of the benefits for the end-user.
+This section aims to describe the usability of solutions implemented with the framework, but it does not aim to present a quantification of the benefits for the end-user.
 Completing a scenario using currently available tools directly ("without" using the framework) was compared to completing the scenario "with" the implementation that was based on the framework.
 The results for Scenario 1, based on the implementation described in Section 5.1, are presented in this paper.
-The focus of the usability tests was is deployed on a database server, the AT is deployed on a separate server, while the ADS is deployed on an existing external server the additional analysis provided as a result of the scenarios, and not the results of the docking simulations themselves.
+The focus of the usability tests was the additional analysis provided as a result of the scenarios, and not the results of the docking simulations themselves.
 The docking experiments used the ribokinase of a protozoan parasite Trichomonas vaginalis (TV) as a receptor, an adequate config file, and a set of 10 ligands.
-The objective was to run this docking experiment and then suggest a receptor-ligand pair that should be used in the next molecular docking, based on receptor similarity and previous docking results.
+The objective was to run this docking experiment and then suggestareceptor-ligand pair that should be used in the next molecular docking, based on receptor similarity and previous docking results.
 The usability tests demonstrated that the experiment can be successfully completed with the implemented solution and that it provides significant benefits to the scientists when compared to manual execution.